phetsims/geometric-optics/doc/implementation-notes.md

 ### Memory management

 * **Dynamic allocation:** Most objects in this sim are allocated at startup, and exist for the lifetime of the simulation.
-The exception is `GeometricOpticsRulerNode`, which is instantiated each time the zoom level changes.
+The exception is `GORulerNode`, which is instantiated each time the zoom level changes.

 * **Listeners**: Unless otherwise noted in the code, all uses of `link`, `addListener`, etc. do NOT need a corresponding `unlink`, `removeListener`, etc.